doriantaylor/rb-forget-passwords/README.md

 ### Reconcile with OAuth

-The authentication cookie used by LazyAuth bears a striking resemblance to an [OAuth](https://oauth.net/) bearer token, such that could actually _be_ (at least a proxy for) an OAuth bearer token.
+The authentication cookie used by ForgetPasswords bears a striking resemblance to an [OAuth](https://oauth.net/) bearer token, such that could actually _be_ (at least a proxy for) an OAuth bearer token.
 Indeed, bearer tokens would make for an _excellent_ cleavage plane for _segmented_ authentication: Method X to bearer token, then bearer token to `REMOTE_USER`.
-This means we could have multiple authentication mechanisms (LazyAuth, OAuth, X.509, Kerberos, boring old password, whatever) operating in the same space at once.
+This means we could have multiple authentication mechanisms (ForgetPasswords, OAuth, X.509, Kerberos, boring old password, whatever) operating in the same space at once.

 ### The really interesting thing is `mod_authnz_fcgi`